Health Information

 How often do I need to submit documentation of a physical exam?

 The NYC Department of Health requires all children to submit documentation of a current physical exam on an annual basis.
-All forms need to be signed and dated by your physician and uploaded to Magnus Health via your Veracross Parent Portal.
+All forms need to be signed and dated by your physician and uploaded to your parent portal on Finalsite.

 Is there a different form for camp and school?